Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 After deciding on nasoenteric drainage, the surgeon

 Rice.
-21. Single translucent nasoenteric probe.
+21. Odioluminal nasoenteric tube.

-mixing up the shields in the cartilage.
+mixing upwards of the shields into the two cartilages.

 .

 In 80% of cases, the probe is inserted into the esophagus without much effort.
-But sometimes there are difficulties during intubation due to the pressure of the intubated trachea on the anterior wall of the esophagus, insufficient or excessive elasticity of the probe, narrow nasal passage, curvature of the nasal septum,
+But sometimes difficulties arise during intubation due to the pressure of the intubated trachea on the anterior wall of the esophagus, insufficient or excessive elasticity of the probe, narrow nasal passage, curvature of the nasal septum,

 control

-V.V.Izosimov and V.A.Borisenko (1984) recommend conducting a probe-guide along the entire length of the small intestine.
-A thin PVC tube is used as an intestinal probe.
-The probe guide is removed after the end of intubation.
+V.V.
+Izosimov and V.A.
+Borisenko (1984) recommend passing a guide probe along the entire length of the small intestine.
+A thin polyvinyl chloride tube is used as an intestinal tube.
+The guide tube is removed after intubation is completed.
 P.Yu.
-Plevokas (1989) improved the probe-conductor to a large extent by equipping it with metal rings.
-The rings create protrusions on the wall of the probe that are convenient for gripping, holding and holding the probe through the intestine.
+Plevokas (1989) significantly improved the conductor probe by equipping it with metal rings.
+The rings create protrusions on the wall of the probe that are convenient for gripping, holding and guiding the probe through the intestine.
 The length of the guide probe is 170-200 cm, the outer diameter is 1.2 cm.
-The inner tube, which is left in the intestinal lumen for its decompression, has a length of 300-350 cm, and a diameter of 0.5 cm.
+The inner tube, which is left in the intestinal lumen for its decompression, has a length of 300-350 cm and a diameter of 0.5 cm.

-As the probe advances, the surgeon from the side of the abdominal cavity directs it along the greater curvature of the stomach and fixes it with the right hand in the region of the exit section.
+As the probe advances, the surgeon from the abdominal cavity directs it along the greater curvature of the stomach and fixes it with his right hand in the area of the outlet section.
 With the left hand, the end of the probe is directed through the pylorus into the duodenal bulb.
-Often, a spasm of the pyloric sphincter interferes with the progress of the probe.
-The reason for this may be traumatic manipulations and the lack of coordinated actions of the surgeon and anesthetist.
-In such cases, the following technique may help manipulate the probe.
-With the right hand, through the anterior wall of the stomach at the border of its body and the antrum, the probe is captured at a distance of 2-3 cm from the olive.
-The pyloric pulp is fixed with two fingers of the left hand from the side of the duodenum.
-The ring of pyloric pulp under the control of the fingers of the left hand is "strung" on the olive of the probe (Fig. 27).
-As soon as the end of the probe is in the duodenal bulb, the surgeon with his right hand, synchronously with the movements of the anesthesiologist, advances the enterostomy tube in the distal direction.
-With the fingers of the left hand, he controls and directs its end down and backwards to the lower horizontal bend and further to the left towards the ligament of Treitz.
+Often, spasm of the pyloric sphincter interferes with the advancement of the probe.
+The reason for this may be traumatic manipulations and lack of coordinated actions between the surgeon and anesthesiologist.
+In such cases, the following technique can help manipulate the probe.
+With the right hand, through the anterior wall of the stomach at the border of its body and the antrum, the probe is grasped at a distance of 2-3 cm from the olive.
+The pyloric sphincter is fixed with two fingers of the left hand from the side of the duodenum.
+The ring of the pyloric sphincter, under the control of the fingers of the left hand, is “strung” onto the olive of the probe (Fig. 27).
+As soon as the end of the probe is in the duodenal bulb, the surgeon moves the enterostomy tube in the distal direction with his right hand, synchronously with the movements of the anesthesiologist.
+With the fingers of the left hand, he controls and directs its end down and backward to the lower horizontal bend and further to the left towards the Treitz ligament.

 ________